openshift/enhancements/enhancements/mcd-reboot-dictionary.md

 - Allowing the admin to specify additional paths or strategies
 - Allowing different behaviour based on which option or part of the file has been updated
+- Allowing reboots to be delayed so that several changes can be applied with a single reboot

 ## Proposal